 The EAA publishes its research findings and provides real-time data for permit holders, well owners, educators, and members of the community.
 Up-to-date readings as well as historical data can be accessed here.

 The EAA is governed by a 17-member board of directors representing the interests of constituents from across the Edwards Aquifer region.
 Fifteen directors serve as voting members of the board, elected from single-member districts to four-year terms.
 Two non-voting directors are appointed to four-year terms—one by the South Central Texas Water Advisory Committee (SCTWAC) and another by the commissioners courts of Medina and Uvalde counties on a rotating basis.
 The EAA, a member of the Texas Water Development Board Region L Planning Group, also collaborates with other groundwater districts and related stakeholder groups.

-The internal affairs of the board is governed by a set of adopted EAA Bylaws.
+The internal affairs of the board are governed by a set of adopted EAA Bylaws

 Medina / Atascosa Counties - District 13